alsichcan/Data-Structure/README.md

-# DataStructure
+# Data Structure
-Seoul National University Computer Science Major by Professor Moon Byeong Ro in 2018-1
+SNU CSE 4190.103A Programming Practice by Professor Byeong Ro Moon in 2018 Spring Semester